Sarathy2908/agmarknet_scraper/README.md

 ### Chrome/ChromeDriver Issues
 - Ensure Chrome and ChromeDriver versions match
-- For Docker deployment, the Dockerfile handles this automatically
+- For Render deployment, Chrome will be installed automatically
-- For Heroku, the buildpack handles this automatically
+- For local development, install Chrome and ChromeDriver manually

 ### CORS Issues
 - The API has CORS enabled by default